Listen and Live

 How has listening helped your leadership?

-5 replies on “Listen and Live”
+5 responses to “Listen and Live”

-Ken, I too have become aware that talking too much is a characteristic of many of us as leaders.
+2. Ken, I too have become aware that talking too much is a characteristic of many of us as leaders.
 In meetings, we feel we have to carry the verbal load.
 In one-on-one, we speak … and speak … and speak.
 There have been several times when I’ve been in the presence of a top leader and wish they would listen more.
 Then, I’ve wondered how many times those on my team wished the same about me…

 This is some of the best leaderhip advise I have read in years.
 I will take it to heart and try to live it.
 Thank you.